alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

 But, like any long-running software (or a small child), it can get into trouble if left completely unattended.

-This guide will take you through a series of recommendations for monitoring a production Nginx deployment.
+This guide will take you through a series of recommendations and best practices for monitoring a production Nginx deployment.
 It will make no recommendations as to how to monitor a small child.

 While Nginx's open source variant (Nginx F/OSS, or "plain 'ol Nginx") is the most popular, a commercial version (Nginx Plus) is also available and offers load balancing, session persistence, advanced management, and finer-grained monitoring metrics.
 This guide uses "Nginx" in the universal sense and refers to both versions.
 The metrics discussed in this guide are also available in both versions.